The GPU only connects to the CPU and monitors, and don't care about other components.

 If you spent thousands on a top-end laptop, you may get this:

-You're asking where had the iGPU gone?
+Wonder where the iGPU had gone?
 How come you need it on a multi-thousand-dollar laptop for gaming?

 How to determine the actual scheme:

-on the Linux OS, and look for entries about Intel HD Graphics or NVIDIA.
+on the Linux OS, and look for entries about Intel HD Graphics or NVIDIA.- If the dGPU starts with

 3D Controller